openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 @endsphinxdirective

-This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuration OpenVINO™.
+This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuring OpenVINO™.

-The [Issues & Solutions](./troubleshooting-issues.md) page lists common installation errors and their solutions.
-If you encountered a specific error while installing OpenVINO, check this page to see if there is a solution.
+The [Issues & Solutions](./troubleshooting-issues.md) page lists common installation and configuration errors, and their possible solutions.
+If you encountered a specific error while installing or configuring OpenVINO, check this page to see if there is a solution.

-The [Troubleshooting Steps](./troubleshooting-steps.md) page provides a set of instructions for diagnosing and resolving installation issues.
-If you had problems during installation, work through these steps to try and resolve your issue.
+The [Troubleshooting Steps](./troubleshooting-steps.md) page provides a set of instructions for diagnosing and resolving installation and configuration issues.
+If you had problems during installation or configuration, walk through these steps to try and resolve your issue.